Herkie Walls- podcast

 Flash!
 The famous Herkie smile goes off like a camera bulb, popping before your face, blinding in his good-natured intensity.
 Then Walls, 5 feet 8, turns the floor of the Orlando Arena into the land of a thousand victory dances.

 More than any other player, Walls is the spirit of the Orlando Predators.
-And he also is the only Predator involved in a truly remarkable streak.
+And he is also the only Predator involved in a truly remarkable streak.

 The Predators have played 57 games, including playoffs, in their team history, dating to 1991.
 Walls has caught at least one pass in every game, totaling 189 receptions.
 Tonight, he goes for game No. 58 against the Milwaukee Mustangs.